Part 1: Pago Pago (2 Days)

 Day 2: Mount Alava Hike & Eastern Tutuila

-Today will combine a bit of hiking and bit of road tripping so having a car is not a bad idea.
+Today will combine a bit of hiking and a bit of road tripping so having a car is not a bad idea.

 Mount Alava Hike